PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 # API Description - IO
 Introduce the APIs currently provided by the Kernel Primitive API for data exchange between global memory and registers.
-The currently implemented IO APIs are all multi-threaded APIs at the Block level.
-The function uses blockDim.x or blockDim.y for thread indexing, So please read the API usage rules in detail.
+The currently implemented IO APIs are all multi-threaded APIs at the Block level, the function uses blockDim.x or blockDim.y for thread indexing.
 ## [ReadData](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/datamover_primitives.h#L121)
 ### Function Definition